z0on/AFS-analysis-with-moments/README.md

 Here we obtain 100 series of 6 bootstrap replicates.
 For each of the series, we discard the first replicate (it is just the original data, according to ANGSD pundit Nate Pope) and average the remaining 5.
 This procedure is called "bagging" and is designed to mitigate the noise that ANGSD-derived SFS often show, especially for small datasets (i.e. RAD-seq).
 The resulting 100 "bagged" datasets are going to be our bootstrap replicates.

-Let's assume we have two populations, `p1` and `p2`, and we have two text files, `p1.bams` and `p2.bams`, listing `\*.bam` files for each population.
+Let's assume we have two populations, `p1` and `p2`, each with 10 sequenced individuals, and we have two text files, `p1.bams` and `p2.bams`, listing `*.bam` files for each population.
 First we need to collect sites (variable and invariable!) that pass our filters in both populations:

 ```bash